What is Domestic Violence in Maryland?

 “Domestic violence” itself is not a crime but a category of offenses that occur between the above individuals in a “domestic” setting per Maryland law.

 Maryland DV law mandates a proactive approach in responding to domestic violence incidents to protect victims and prevent escalation.
 This means when police are called to a domestic disturbance, an arrest can be made based on “probable cause.”
+The implications for those accused are serious, as these arrests can lead to immediate legal and personal ramifications, including prolonged custody disputes and reputational harm.

 The evidence for probable cause can vary but typically includes any physical signs of violence (such as injuries to the parties involved), witness testimony, threats or admissions made by the parties, and any violation of protective orders in place.
+Understanding what constitutes probable cause can be pivotal in preparing an effective defense.

 In situations where clear evidence of physical harm or imminent threat exists to one of the parties, police are more likely to arrest the alleged perpetrator to prevent further harm.
+To counter such actions, a thorough knowledge of Maryland statutes and precedents relevant to domestic violence can strengthen the defense process and guide effective legal motions.

 What Clients are Saying